instructlab/instructlab/README.md

 - 🐍 Python 3.9 or later (CLang dsitribution of Python: 15.0.0 from xcode)
 - 🍎 macOS (14.x with an M1/M2/M3 Metal/GPU) or 🐧 Linux (tested on Fedora)
-- 📦 A quantized model in GGUF format (or read our [guide](./docs/converting_GGUF.md) on to convert models to GGUF format and quantize them.)
 - 🐱 `gh` cli: Install [Github command cli](https://cli.github.com/) for downloading models from Github (optional if you download the models yourself)

 🗒️ **Note:** The steps below use [Python venv](https://docs.python.org/3/library/venv.html) for virtual environments.
 If you have used [pyenv](https://github.com/pyenv/pyenv),